awslabs/crossplane-on-eks/doc/nested-compositions.md

 Compositions can be nested within a composition.
 Take a look at the example-application defined in the `compositions/aws-provider/example-application` directory.
 The Composition contains Compositions defined in other directories and creates a DynamoDB table, IAM policies for the table, a Kubernetes service account, and a IAM role for service accounts (IRSA).
 This pattern is very powerful.
 It let you define your abstraction based on someone else's prior work.

-An example yaml file to deploy this Composition is available at  `compositions/aws-provider/example-application/example-application.yaml`.
+An example yaml file to deploy this Composition is available at  `compositions/aws-provider/example-application/example-application-db.yaml`.

 Let’s take a look at how this example application can be deployed.

+## Install Composition and Composite

 Install the [Composite Resource Definition](https://crossplane.io/docs/master/concepts/terminology.html#composite-resource-definition) and [Composition](https://crossplane.io/docs/master/concepts/terminology.html#composition)

 ```bash
 kubectl apply -k compositions
 ```

+## Deploy DynamoDB and Application

 > If you used terraform to the cluster then create the policy
 ```bash